brightonweekes/terraria-armor-optimization-tool/README.md

 ```

 To use, open the folder in a code editor like VS Code or PyCharm and run main.py.
 Usage instructions can be found from within the program.

+### Version

+The versions listed below are the version which the armor information is updated to.
+If you are on a different version, the program will still be a good point of reference for progression, however it may not produce the most optimal combination in every scenario.

+Up to date with Terraria version 1.4.4.9
+Up to date with Calamity version 2.0.3.011